adjust/corona_sdk/README.md

 ```

-## <a id="basic-integration"></a>Basic integration

-These are the essential steps required to integrate the Adjust SDK into your Corona app project.

 ### <a id="sdk-get"></a>Get the SDK

-You can get the latest version of the Adjust SDK from our [releases page][releases].
+You can also get the latest version of the Adjust SDK from our [releases page][releases].
 Please, download both the `plugin.adjust.jar` and `libplugin_adjust.a` files, since you will need to add them to your app's projects.

-### <a id="sdk-add"></a>Add the SDK to your app

-You can now add the Adjust SDK to your Corona Enterprise app project.
-The Adjust SDK will soon be published to the Corona plugin marketplace.
-Once this happens, this chapter will be updated with integration instructions for users working from the plugin marketplace.
+In addition to that, you will also need to download the latest version of the Adjust signature library for each of the platforms from [here](https://github.com/adjust/adjust_signature_sdk/releases) and add them to your app's projects.

 #### <a id="sdk-add-android"></a>Add the SDK to your Android project

-Inside your Android Studio app project, create a `libs` folder inside of your app folder and add the `plugin.adjust.jar` file to it.
-After that, please update your app's `build.gradle` file and add the following lines to your `dependencies` section:
+Inside your Android Studio app project, create a `libs` folder inside of your app folder and add the `plugin.adjust.jar` to it.
+After that, please update your app's `build.gradle` file and add the following lines to your `dependencies` section to add the dependency to the native Adjust Android SDK:

 ```
 compile 'com.adjust.sdk:adjust-android:5.0.2'